-A recent youtube video about Baba Shiv Das brought his memories back and made me dig out those pictures taken 7 years ago.
+A recent YouTube video about Baba Shiv Das evoked memories and led me to uncover photos taken seven years ago.

-Way back in 1974, an Italian citizen named Alessandro landed in India for the first time.
-The 22 year old lead guitarist had a passion for music and the search for that brought him to Varanasi.
-Anyhow, Alessandro was overwhelmed by the magic world of spirituality and got immersed in it.
-Realizing that his destiny brought him to Varanasi, he decided to dedicate his life as a Sadhu and adopted the name Baba Shiv Das.
-He had been living a saintly life ever since.
-He never missed the daily bath in Ganga at 4:30 in the morning, followed by the Ganga worship and visit to Kashi Vishwanath Temple every day.
-Unfortunately, in May of 2020, at the age of 68, he was diagnosed with severe chest infection which turned out to be fatal for him.
-His mortal remains were immersed in Ganga and the Baba who loved to live in India became a part of Indian soil.
-May the departed soul rest in eternal peace.
+In 1974, a 22-year-old Italian named Alessandro arrived in India for the first time.
+As a lead guitarist with a deep passion for music, his quest led him to Varanasi.
+However, Alessandro was soon captivated by the enchanting world of spirituality and became deeply immersed in it.
+Recognizing that his destiny had brought him to Varanasi, he chose to dedicate his life as a Sadhu, adopting the name Baba Shiv Das.
+From that moment on, he lived a saintly life.
+He never missed his daily ritual of bathing in the Ganga at 4:30 in the morning, followed by worship and a visit to the Kashi Vishwanath Temple.
+Sadly, in May 2020, at the age of 68, he was diagnosed with a severe chest infection that proved fatal.
+His mortal remains were immersed in the Ganga, and Baba Shiv Das, who cherished living in India, became one with the Indian soil.
+May his soul rest in eternal peace.

 ANGELO ROMANO